Parabolic Set Simulation for Reachability Analysis of Linear Time Invariant Systems with Integral Quadratic Constraint: Overapproximation with Paraboloids

 \section{Overapproximation with Paraboloids}

 In this section, Problem~\ref{pb:approx_reach_set} is solved using time-varying paraboloids $P: I\rightarrow \parabolSet$ where $I$ is the interval of definition of $P$.
-Parameters $(\E(\cdot),\fc(\cdot),\r(\cdot))$ of $P(\cdot)$ are solution of a Riccati differential equation that guarantees an overapproximation relationship with the reachable set, i.e. $\reach(\parabol_0,t) \subseteq P(t)$ for any $t \in I$.
-Existence and domain of definition $I$ of $P$ are expressed.
-We prove that the overapproximations $P$ are \textit{tight} since there are so-called \textit{touching trajectories} of $\reach(\parabol_0,t)$ that both belong to the surface of $P(t)$ and to the surface of $\reach(\parabol_0,t)$ for $t\in I$.
+Time-varying parameters $(\E,\fc,\r)$ of $P$ satisfies a differential equation that guarantees an overapproximation relationship with the reachable set, i.e. $\reach(\parabol_0,t) \subseteq P(t)$ for any $t \in I$.
+We express existence and domain of definition $I$ of the time-varying paraboloid $P$.
+We prove that the overapproximations $P$ are \textit{tight} since there are touching trajectories of $\reach(\parabol_0,t)$ that both belong to the surface of $P(t)$ and to the surface of $\reach(\parabol_0,t)$ for $t\in I$.
 Finally, the method is presented for a simple toy example.